nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-new-pill.md

 ---
-title: 'HOWTO: Insert a New Pill'
+title: 'HOWTO: Insert a New Tab'
 review:
     comment: ''
     date: '2017-08-21'